Chad-Mowbray/FAQ_Creator/README.md

 ### Purpose
-This is a tool for providing an overview of who our clients are and what their problems are.
+This is a tool for providing an overview of who our clients are, what their problems are, and how we solve them.

 ### Usage
 1. Clone this repo